A Simple Self-Care Primer

 What Self-Care Looks Like:

 Authentic, sustainable self-care is much more than just comforting or treating ourselves.
-That stuff is okay too (bring on the Netflix!), but healthy self-care goes much deeper than that.
+That stuff is okay too (bring on Netflix!), but healthy self-care goes much deeper than that.

 It is sustainable.
 This isn’t about extreme makeovers and impossible New Year’s resolutions.